extrange/personal-blog/docs/blog-posts/2022-08-05-vipassana-meditation-retreat.md

     - This is in the same category as distractions - with a recent memory of a sensual experience, this will keep cropping up in the mind, and affect one's ability to concentrate on observing sensations.
 I suppose this is why some of the Sila (moral rules) involve abstaining from sensual pleasures like sex, alcohol and drugs.

+**Conjectures regarding the ultimate origination of _sankharas_**

+I believe our innate responses to stimuli, internal or external, arise from the ego, which is possibly an evolved construct of the mind, with the purpose of ensuring our continued survival and reproduction in the world.
+We are therefore carrying this piece of 'evolutionary baggage' around as we go, and meditation somewhat frees us from this.

+A fellow meditator I spoke to, who thinks similarly, recommends [_Sapiens_][sapiens] by Yuval Noah Harari for further reading.

 [dhamma.org]: https://www.dhamma.org/en-US/index
 [saleng]: https://malaya.dhamma.org/malaya/locations/johor.shtml
 [goenka]: https://en.wikipedia.org/wiki/S._N._Goenka